-Any good travel agent who books several Disney cruises like mine has a list of companies to use if you choose to book privately.
-Karen at My Path Unwinding Travel can book a car service and arrange a complimentary stop at a grocery store on the way to the ship or on the way back to a resort.
+We book several Disney cruises and have a list of companies to use if you choose to book privately.
+We can book a car service and arrange a complimentary stop at a grocery store on the way to the ship or on the way back to a resort.
 This is convenient for guests who wish to buy wine to bring onboard or other items like sunscreen, snacks or waters.

 There are always many Lyft and Uber drivers available both near the ports and in Orlando, too.

 The next step once the cruise is booked is to decide if you want to join a Fish Extender group.
 It is essentially a gift exchange cruise some guests do with each other, and there are typically ten staterooms in each group organized through a cruise Facebook group.

 Search your cruise date in Facebook, and you will see the Facebook group organizing it.
 The administrator and group members can walk you through the process.

 Even if you don’t plan to participate in the Fish Extender group, join the Facebook group.
 It can be a fun way to connect your kids with other children their age before the cruise.

 Many groups have a meet and greet on embarkation day.
 I enjoy getting to know other parents before the cruise and introducing our kids at the meet and greet.
 Some parents allow their kids to interact on social media prior to the cruise as well.
 Having a new friend can make the first visit to one of the youth clubs more comfortable.”